 The one year granting period starts on the date the grant cheque is cashed by the recipient’s institution.

-The Principal Investigator must use the grant funds solely for the purpose of research and research support as per the proposal submitted.
+The Principal Investigator must use the grant funds solely for the purpose of glaucoma research and glaucoma research support as set out in the application that was submitted.

 Grant funds may not be used for salary support to the Principal Investigator, or for the personal use of the Principal Investigator or any member of the project research team.

-Policies from such institutions regarding grant disbursement to researchers will apply.
+Policies from the relevant institutions regarding grant disbursement to researchers will apply.

-The Principal Investigator agrees that any portion of the grant that has not been used during the granting period must be repaid to the GRSC within 4 months of termination of the granting period.
+The Principal Investigator agrees that any portion of the grant that has not been used during the granting period in accordance with proposal must be repaid to the GRSC within four months of termination of the granting period.

 The Principal Investigator’s institution through which the funds were flowed must provide the GRSC with a copy of the Fund Utilization Report outlining how the funds were used.